If you’re looking to increase shoulder and upper back strength, look no further than the upright row.

 Retracting the scapulae puts the shoulders in a strong position to lift and will help focus the exercise on the deltoid.

-- The normal grip upright row provides overall shoulder development and is suitable for those seeking balanced muscle activation.
+- A standard grip (shoulder-width grip): It provides overall shoulder development and is suitable for those seeking balanced muscle activation.

 Variations of Shoulder Upright Row